mponce0/Visualize.CRAN.Downloads/README.md

 this would run the Rscript `queryScript.R` querying the 'ehelp' package every day at 5AM generating the static PDF and interactive HTML figures.

-For having this execute, you will only need to run the following command in the terminal:
+For having this execute, you will only need to run the following command in the shell:

 ```
 $ crontab /home/username/myCRONscript